isovera/foia-api-enhancements/docroot/modules/custom/foia_export_xml/README.md

 #### Export Structure

-The export is structured in sections.
+The export schema is structured in sections.
 Within the `ExportXml` class, a method exists for exporting each section.
 The resulting sections, at a high level, will look something like the following:

 ```